Tony Anselmo: Career

+Honors and acclaim

 Anselmo has been honored with several awards and nominations.
-He was a winner of the 2014 BTVA Television Voice Acting Award for Best Vocal Ensemble in a Television Series - Children's/Educational for Mickey Mouse Clubhouse; as well as the BTVA Video Game Voice Acting Award for Best Vocal Ensemble in a Video Game - Kingdom Hearts 3D: Dream Drop Distance.
+He was a winner of the 2014 BTVA Television Voice Acting Award for Best Vocal Ensemble in a Television Series — Children's/Educational for Mickey Mouse Clubhouse, as well as the BTVA Video Game Voice Acting Award for Best Vocal Ensemble in a Video Game - Kingdom Hearts 3D: Dream Drop Distance.

 In September 2009, Tony Anselmo was named a Disney Legend by Roy E. Disney.

 Anselmo began collecting Disney merchandise at an early age, and is known for his comprehensive collection of Disney posters relating to the works of Walt Disney.
-This expertise resulted in a 2002 art book, The Disney Poster Book featuring the Collection of Tony Anselmo.
+This expertise resulted in a 2002 art book, The Disney Poster Book: Featuring the Collection of Tony Anselmo.
 Anselmo's collection was used in exhibits at The Walt Disney Family Museum in San Francisco.